-The proposed corridors were found to have minimal trees and crops.
-This RAP report has proposed strict adherence to the ESIA and ESMP, to minimise destruction of trees.
-However, any trees and crops inadvertently overlooked by the team should be compensated for during project implementation.
+The proposed corridors were found to have no trees and crops.
+This RAP report suggests that any trees and crops inadvertently overlooked by the team should be compensated for during project implementation.
 Compensation should only be provided for trees directly affected by the project.
-A total budget of KES 250,000 is proposed for the same.
-This budget may also cater for tree planting activities incorporating local community.
+However, under the livelihood restoration plan, a budget has been proposed under natural resource management, which may include activities like trees planting.
+The budget may also be used to compensate any tree that might have been missed.